Humanitarian Artists for Ukrainians

 February 14th is the day the world celebrates Valentines Day.
 A day of celebrating the love we have for one another–no matter where in the world we are.
 Now, something special to celebrate the love for others kicks off in Southen California on February 15th.

 For as long as we know, the Arts has been a catalyst for awareness and change.
-From the “Sun CityRockers Against Apartheid movement produced by Van Zandt and Arthur Baker and recorded by Artists United Against Apartheid to convey opposition to the South African policy of apartheid, to Woodstock, the No Nukes Concerts to Live Aid, creators worldwide have found ways of utilizing human creativity to create awareness about human suffering, or the need to create change.
+From the “Sun CityRockers Against Apartheid movement produced by Steve Van Zandt, Arthur Baker and Danny Schechter to convey opposition to the South African apartheid to, to Woodstock, the No Nukes Concerts Live Aid, No Nukes and many others creators worldwide have found ways of utilizing human creativity to create awareness about human suffering, or the need to create change.”

 While the struggles and oppression continue in Ukraine and Belarus, we’ve seen little reporting on their struggles.

-One group of humanitarian artists have come together to shine the light on helping those who have inflicted from harms way.
+One group of humanitarian artists have come together to shine the light on helping those who have nflicted from harms way.

 Pavuk (Ukrainian for “Spider”) is a collective installation and day-long performance centered on a traditional suspended straw structure symbolizing cosmic balance, protection, and interconnected life.